Moving to Lagos

 The answer is simple – money.
 Lagos is a city driven by the promise of wealth.

 Lagos is the business hub of West Africa, and it claims the region’s largest and most impressive banks, ports and markets.
 Furthermore, multinationals and massive corporations, many of them mining the oil-rich Niger Delta, have set up shop, and are continuously looking to lure foreigners to the city with lucrative expat packages.

 It follows that expats offered a job in Lagos should expect not only a sizeable salary that more than makes up for Nigeria’s hard-to-ignore hardship ranking, but also a handful of accompanying perks.
 If a company does not outright insist on financing accommodation, health insurance, a driver and car, flights home and education, expats should make sure to negotiate allowances or an appropriately inflated salary that covers these costs.

 Though it may be surprising to many, the cost of living a typical expat life in Lagos is sky-high.
 While nearly 75 percent of locals live in slums, the large houses on Ikoyi and Victoria Island that act as home to foreigners, imported Western-style groceries and private hospitals and schools of a Western standard come with a hefty price tag.

 Needless to say, living in Lagos is not necessarily the nightmare it’s chalked up to be.
-Expats often find themselves able to afford far more luxuries than in their home country, and many take solace in the tight-knit, though slightly insular, communities they form within their carefully secured compounds, places of work and via networks and social clubs.
+Expats often find themselves able to afford far more luxuries than in their home country, and many take solace in the tight-knit, though slightly insular, communities they form within their carefully secured compounds and places of work, and via networks and social clubs.